 If Official Transcripts and/or Test Scores (if required) are NOT received by the due date:

-- A student will be removed from the next course
+- A student will be removed from their current course and next course

 - A student will be administratively withdrawn and may be reinstated if the University receives the student’s official transcripts.

-- A student may owe a tuition balance from being withdrawn and must have their tution bill paid in full before being eligible for reinstatement
+- A student may owe a tuition balance from being withdrawn and must have their tuition bill paid in full before being eligible for reinstatement

 Once students have received their offer of admission or conditional admission, they will pay a non-refundable enrollment deposit in order to accept their offer of admission.
 Once the deposit in full has been received, students will be required to complete and pass their Student Readiness Orientation (SRO) within (4) four weeks or by the deadline provided, in order to be eligible for their first term registration.